Welcome to the RAIBC website (Charity No. 802348)

 In the UK the license system has 3 tiers, the Foundation license, the Intermediate and the Advanced.
 The foundation is an introduction to amateur radio and when completed you will be able to get a license, a callsign and then transmit and enjoy radio.
 As previously mentioned the entire course is available from us in an audio format.
 The course has a practical section which requires you to have a contact on the radio and show an understanding of Morse code.
 You will then sit a short exam with the results given to you on the day.
 Those with disabilities are catered for.
 If you are housebound the exam can be taken at your home.
 If you are visually impaired the exam can be read to you.
 The foundation is an excellent way to get started.
 If you are eligible RAIBC would then be pleased to loan you equipment to get on air.

-Please feel free to contact us on our freephone helpline and we will be pleased to assist you as much as we can.
+Please feel free to contact us and we will be pleased to assist you as much as we can.
 We can help you find your nearest course and exam centre and a local club.
 Many amateurs are happy to assist those starting out in the hobby and RAIBC has supporters up and down the country.
 Generally there are foundation courses available in most parts of the country.

 Please also consider joining RAIBC.
 That way you can benefit fully from all our services and enjoy the club.